John McGrath came home to Spokane at the end of World War II after nearly five years in the Army. One of his dog tags didn’t.

 The dog tag was discovered on Kokorana Island by Edward Bakale, a resident of a much bigger nearby island, Rendova.
 Last fall, Bakale gave that tag and another he’d found to Elliott, a merchant seaman who was there researching the military campaigns in the Solomon Islands, a chain north of Australia and east of New Guinea where some of the fiercest fighting in the Pacific took place.

 One of Elliott’s goals is to return the tags to the soldiers or family members.
-From the tag, he knew McGrath originally signed up in the National Guard because his service number started with 20- , and his next-of-kin was listed as Claude McGrath on West Augusta in Spokane.
+From the tag, he knew McGrath originally signed up in the National Guard because his service number started with 20- , and his next of kin was listed as Claude McGrath, on West Augusta Avenue in Spokane.

 But Elliot is at sea much of the time, and his window to locate family members was limited.
 He tried several phone numbers for McGraths in Spokane.
 None thought they were closely related to a John McGrath.